Cardinals vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .381 with two home runs, two walks and four RBI.
+- Franco hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .381 with two home runs, a walk and four RBI.

 Franco Recent Games